 Upper German principally divides into Alemannic dialects (the direct ancestor of spoken Schweizerdeutsch, or Swiss German) and Bavarian dialects as spoken in Bavaria, most of Austria, and the Italian province of South Tyrol.

 Central German dialects range from Letzebuergisch (Luxemburgisch) in the West to Obersächsisch (Upper Saxon) in the East (plus, historically, Schlesisch/Silesian in what is now Polish territory).
 Together, Central German and Upper German are known as Hochdeutsch (High German) — the invention of movable type by Gutenberg (Mainz, 1440) and especially Martin Luther’s Bible Translation set in motion a process of standardization.
 Thus spake Luther: “My language is based on that of the Saxon Chancery, which is followed by all the princes and kings in Germany” (“Ich rede nach der sächsischen Kanzlei, welcher nachfolgen alle Fürsten und Könige in Deutschland” ).
-This Early Modern High German is the direct ancestor of modern standard German — to the extent that Hochdeutsch is often used as a synonym for it.
-It is the sole written standard not only in Germany, but (with minor modifications) also in Austria and in the German-speaking cantons of Switzerland.
+This Early Modern High German is the direct ancestor of modern standard German — to the extent that Hochdeutsch is often used as a synonym for the latter.
+“Hochdeutsch”, in the sense of Modern standard German, is the sole written standard not only in Germany, but in the entire Germanosphere/Deutschsprachigen Raum.
+(Some minor modifications apply in Austria and in the German-speaking cantons of Switzerland.)

 But in the Mundart (spoken vernacular), the dialects survived for centuries.
-In particular, Plattdeutsch or Low German can still be heard in the Northwest of Germany to this day.
+In particular, people in the German-speaking cantons of Switzerland will typically speak standard German only with outsiders, and Alemannic-descended Schweizerdeutsch among themselves — while Plattdeutsch or Low German can still be heard in the Northwest of Germany to this day.

 Note: the language did not refer to itself as “Nederlands” yet, but as Diets or sometimes duutsch!
 (Cf. the Low German word for itself, Plattdüütsch).
 The word survives in the idiom “iemand iets diets maken” (freely: tell somebody straight up what’s the deal, in plain English).
-Only with the secession of the Netherlands from the Spanish Empire and the subsequent standardization of Early Modern Dutch (based on the dialects of North and South Holland) did “Nederlands” become the term of choice for the language.
+Only with the secession of the United Provinces of the Netherlands (Verenigde Provinciën der Nederlanden) from the Spanish Empire, and the subsequent standardization of Early Modern Dutch (based on the dialects of North and South Holland) did “Nederlands” become the term of choice for the language.

 Now as it is the Sabbath, what about Yiddish?
 The name is actually short for “Yidish Taitsh” (Judeo-German); the oldest written mentions in Hebrew refer to it as “lashon Ashkenaz” (tongue of Ashkenaz, the medieval Hebrew name for Germany).
 Colloquially it is also referred to in Yiddish as “mame-loshen” (mother tongue) as distinct from “loshen-koydesh” (sacred tongue, i.e., Biblical Hebrew).